Szandor72/AnythingPath/README.md

 * verify that it's actually a picklist field
 * verify that it's actually a field at all :)
 * deal with record types where only some picklist values are there
-* have any error handling (if you change to a value that's throwing an exception due to triggers or validation rules, you see NOTHING!)
 * come with any guarantees from Salesforce or support from me.
 Treat this as code you found laying beside the road.